scylladb/scylla-rust-driver/README.md

 We invite you to discuss any issues and ask questions on the [ScyllaDB Forum] and the `#rust-driver` channel on [ScyllaDB Slack].

 ## Supported Rust Versions

 Our driver's minimum supported Rust version (MSRV) is 1.70.0.
-Any changes:
-- Will be announced in release notes.
-- Before 1.0 will only happen in major releases.
-- After 1.0 will also happen in minor, but not patch releases.
+Changes to MSRV can only happen in major and minor relases, but not in patch releases.

-Exact MSRV policy after 1.0 is not yet decided.
+We will not bump MSRV to a Rust version that was released less than 6 months ago.

 ## Reference Documentation